hochschule-pforzheim/BIS2151-Programming/readme.md

 ### Download
 Feel free to download the entire NetBeans project and use in the way you wish.
 ### Where are the classes?
-You can find the .java files under this folder location: build/classes/tutorial/
+You can find the .class files under this folder location: build/classes/tutorial/

 ## Important notice